sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ## A review of basic techniques in image segmentation

-**Image segmentetion** s the process of partitioning a digital image into multiple segments (sets of pixels, a.k.a super-pixels)[1] The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
+**Image Segmentation** s the process of partitioning a digital image into multiple segments (sets of pixels, a.k.a super-pixels)[1] The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
 Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images.

 ### More precisely, image segmentation is the process of assigning a label to every pixel in an image such that pixels with the same label share certain characteristics.